Skip to content

 Module 4: Optimizing built environment and IPC materials use

-Module 5: Implementing HAI surveillance and contributing to outbreak management
+Module 5: Contributing to HAI surveillance, prevention and outbreak management

 Antimicrobial Stewardship

-Module 1: Raising awareness on antimicrobial resistance (AMR) & AMS
+Module 1: Exploring the current antimicrobial resistance (AMR) & AMS situation in the healthcare facility

-Module 2: Identifying micro-organisms and their resistance patterns
+Module 2: Clinical management of infectious syndromes, identifying micro-organisms and their resistance patterns

 Module 3: Using antimicrobials appropriately